+41 43 534 36 47

 Since 2022, the Swiss consortium – consisting of the Swiss Federal Institute of Technology Zurich (ETHZ), the University of Applied Sciences Northwestern Switzerland (FHNW), the Lucerne University of Applied Sciences and Arts (HSLU), KOEGL Space GmbH and Space Acoustics GmbH – is responsible for the Swiss participation to VenSpec-H in collaboration with the Instrument Prime, the Royal Belgian Institute for Space Aeronomy BIRA-IASB.

-KOEGL Space is in charge of the project management, product assurance and procurement management of the Phase B1 activities of the Swiss consortium, which consist of the Filter Wheel Mechanism Breadboard, as well as the mechanical and thermal engineering of the instrument.
+KOEGL Space is in charge of the project management, product assurance and configuration data management of the Phase B and Phase C/D activities of the Swiss consortium, which consist of the mechanical and thermal engineering of the instrument.
+During the Phase B1 KOEGL Space has been also in charge of project management, product assurance/CDM and procurement management for the predevelopment of the Filter Wheel Mechanism Breadboard.

-• June 2023: Successful Instrument System Requirements Review
+• June 2023: Successful completion of the Instrument System Requirements Review

 SXI